 You are here

-CLB and its partners provide workers who have a legitimate grievance but who cannot afford a lawyer with a determined and effective representation throughout the legal process.
-In particular, CLB focuses on cases that highlight widespread social injustice such as unequal pay, discrimination against workers with the Hepatitis B virus (HBV) and the failure to compensate victims of occupational disease.
-In addition to providing legal support in these cases, we also aim to publicize them in the domestic Chinese media and social media so as to raise public awareness of the issues and promote legal and social change.
+Since 2004, CLB and its partners have provided thousands of workers with expert representation and guidance throughout the legal process.
+During this time, our focus has been on highlighting social injustice, discrimination in the workplace, failure to pay due wages and benefits, and the non-payment of compensation for victims of occupational injury and illness.
+In addition to providing legal support, we also publicize these cases in the domestic media and on social media in China so as to raise public awareness of the issues and promote legal and social change.

 It is not unusual for workers who stand up for their rights to suffer from employer intimidation and or detention by the authorities.
 Occasionally, worker activists do face criminal charges as a result of their actions and in such cases CLB will provide them with a robust legal defense.
 In most of these cases, even if convicted, workers will usually be sentenced to little more than time served.

 By contrast, in the 1990s and early 2000s, worker activists could be sentenced to long prison terms for their involvement in strikes and protests.
 Although nearly all of these pioneer worker activists have now been released, CLB still maintains a list of formerly imprisoned workers as a testament to their struggle and sacrifice.

 See the case archive below for details of some of the cases CLB has supported over the last decade and continues to support today: